garrandall/popular-music-data/tracks/youngblood-5-seconds-of-summer.md

 Youngblood
 Say you want me, say you want me out of your life
 And I'm just a dead man walking tonight
-But you need it, yeah you need it, all of the time, yeah ooh ooh ooh Youngblood
+But you need it, yeah you need it, all of the time, yeah oh oh oh Youngblood
 Say you want me, say you want me back in your life
 So I'm just a dead man crawling tonight
-'Cause I need it, yeah I need it, all of the time, yeah ooh ooh ooh
+'Cause I need it, yeah I need it, all of the time, yeah oh oh oh

 Lately our conversations end like it's the last goodbye Then one of us gets too drunk and calls about a hundred times